Best Foods for Gut Health, Lifestyle Habits, and Nutritional Supplements

 Our Zuma Nutrition team is currently working on a new gut health formula that will include some of these amazing nutrients, and is expected to be finished by the end of 2020.

 To find all of our gentle but effective gut health supplements in one place, take a look at our Gut Health Collection.

 The more we learn about health, the more we see the importance of a healthy gut, and the importance of knowing how to improve gut health naturally.
 All food is ultimately broken down in the gut to a simple form that can enter the bloodstream and be delivered as nutrients throughout the body, which is only possible with a healthy digestive system.

 Unfortunately, many people suffer from poor gut health, and as a result, don’t digest their food properly.
 Poor gut health and improper absorption of nutrients can lead to a whole range of ailments.
 Treating the health of the gut often resolves many of these health issues, as the gut is really the root cause of our health or disease.

-A healthy gut contributes to a strong immune system, heart health, brain health, improved mood, healthy sleep, and effective digestion, and it may help prevent some cancers and autoimmune diseases.
+A healthy gut contributes to a strong immune system, heart health, brain health, improved mood, healthy sleep, and effective digestion, and it may help prevent some gut issues and autoimmune diseases.
 Poor gut health can lead to a range of illnesses, including digestive issues, malnutrition, arthritis, diabetes, autoimmune disorders, and much more.